Azure/powershell/README.md

-# Github action for Azure PowerShell
+# GitHub action for Azure PowerShell
-This repository contains Github action for Azure PowerShell to automate your github workflows using Azure PowerShell scripts.
+This repository contains GitHub action for Azure PowerShell to automate your GitHub workflows using Azure PowerShell scripts.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-The definition of this Github Action is in [action.yml](https://github.com/azure/powershell/blob/master/action.yml).
+The definition of this GitHub Action is in [action.yml](https://github.com/azure/powershell/blob/master/action.yml).

-## End-to-End Sample Workflows
+## End-to-End Sample Workflow

-### Dependencies on other Github Actions
+### Dependencies on other GitHub Actions

 Login to Azure before running Azure PowerShell scripts using [Azure Login](https://github.com/Azure/login).
 Refer [Azure Login](https://github.com/Azure/login#configure-azure-credentials) action on how to configure Azure credentials.